yordan-g/yochess-engine/README.md

 The backend server for - https://www.yochess.net.

-Responsible for running the game management and chess game rules logic for the [Yochess] project.
+Responsible for running the game management and chess game rules logic for the [Yochess][yochess-ui] project.

 ## License for the project